 Your target audience is also more likely to trust you with their business if they know your employees believe in their company’s vision.
 Prospects can get a sense of your company’s morale with a quick Google search, so keeping your company’s name circulating positively — whether it’s online or in conversation — is key.

 According to Impact, people are four times more likely to buy when referred by friends.
-By keeping employees engaged, you can bolster your company’s credibility online and increase brand awareness, all without spending a dime on marketing initiatives.
+By regularly recognizing employees for hard work, you can bolster your company’s credibility online and increase brand awareness, all without spending a dime on marketing initiatives.
+So track your employee engagement statistics and if they start falling behind, take action.

 Employee engagement extends far beyond simple office perks.
 It encourages productivity, profits, and innovation.
 When your employees genuinely enjoy coming into work, they work harder and dedicate more time to helping your company reach its full potential.